lokeshboddula/Task-Tracker/README.md

 Let me know if you'd like to adjust anything further!

-this project was built in order to finish the project listed on Roadmap.sh (https://roadmap.sh/projects/task-tracker)
+this project was built as a part of the learnings listed on Roadmap.sh (https://roadmap.sh/projects/task-tracker)